How feedback management leads to improved customer satisfaction and retention

 Why wait until someone is really upset?

 The last thing you want is to receive complaints in the form of customer reviews (like G2 or Capterra).
-Or, negative posts on social media.
+Or, negative feedback on social media.

 Be proactive instead.
 Manage customer expectations.
 Give your users a direct channel of communication.
 Invite them to share their opinion, have a conversation, and take part in the process.
 Better yet, set up a public roadmap to show them that you’re working on their issue.